Old Mother Riley in Business

-Old Mother Riley in Business is a 1949 British comedy film directed by John Baxter and starring Arthur Lucan, Kitty McShane and Cyril Chamberlain.
-It was the sixth in the long-running Old Mother Riley series of films.
+Old Mother Riley in Business is a 1940 British comedy film directed by John Baxter and starring Arthur Lucan, Kitty McShane and Cyril Chamberlain.
+It was written by Geoffrey Orme and Con West, and was the sixth in the long-running Old Mother Riley series of films.
 Old Mother Riley's pub faces competition from a large chain store nearby, causing her to declare war on it.

 Plot summary

 Old Mother Riley comes to the rescue of local shopkeepers after a ruthless chain, "Golden Stores" makes its aggressive presence felt.
 The boisterous Irish washerwoman gives the chain stores boss a push into the river and soon finds herself a wanted woman, donning a nurse's outfit to escape from the hospital in which she is hiding.